 WHAT SOURCES OF COLLAGEN ARE MOST SUITABLE FOR THE TREATMENT OF WOUNDS?

 The sequence of the amino acids chain in bovine collagen is very similar to the sequence of human collagen.
 In fact, the genetic difference between bovine and human collagen is only 5%.
-Because of this similarity, bovine collagen is unlikely to cause an allergic response in humans.

 NOT ALL COLLAGEN THAT IS PRODUCED IS EQUAL